Cosmic-Infinity/WSA-Transfer/README.md

 Nothing fancy.

-I'd recommend keeping a shortcut with a fancy name, maybe with a fancy icon, on Desktop if you move a lot of files to WSA regularly.
+I'd recommend keeping a shortcut to this little scipt with a fancy name, maybe with a fancy icon, on Desktop if you move a lot of files to WSA regularly.